F1rst-Unicorn/stocks/manual/admin/server-installation.md

 target_host: The ansible host group on which to run the playbook
 remote_mysql_password: The password of the MySQL root user on the target host
-stocks_base: Default install folder, Don't change this, only for readability
+stocks_base: Default install folder.
+Don't change this, only for readability
+stocks_lib: Default lib folder.
+Don't change this, only for readability
 stocks_user: The first user to install.
 Change to your needs
 stocks_device: The first device to install.
 Change to your needs
 sudoers_line: The line added to sudoers.
 To simplify auditing